Doodle-Aditya/Hungama-Content-Dashboard/README.md

 - Summary cards at the top (total labels, active, expired, etc.)
 - A pie chart of status distribution and a bar chart of expiries by month
 - A searchable table of every label, with Approval Month shown last
+- An **Export filtered data (Excel)** button that downloads exactly what's currently showing in the table below it

 **Filters (sidebar):**
 - **Search Label** — type any part of a label name